Mike Toglia Preview, Player Props: Rockies vs. Rays

-The Colorado Rockies, including Mike Toglia (hitting .147 in his past 10 games, with two doubles, five walks and two RBI), battle starting pitcher Zack Littell and the Tampa Bay Rays at Tropicana Field, Tuesday at 6:40 PM ET.
+On Wednesday, Mike Toglia (coming off going 1-for-4 with a home run and an RBI) and the Colorado Rockies face the Tampa Bay Rays, whose starting pitcher will be Aaron Civale.
+First pitch is at 6:40 PM ET.

-In his last game, he strung together two hits (going 2-for-4 with an RBI) against the White Sox.
+In his last game, he hit a home run while going 1-for-4 against the Rays.

 Mike Toglia Game Info & Props vs. the Rays